CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 Included in this effort is an attempt to identify reasonable categories for the lost equipment recorded in the oryx archive.

-[system_category.json](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/system_category.json) is a generated file with categories for the oryx systems.
+- [system_category.json](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/system_category.json) is a generated file with categories for the oryx systems.
-[cumulative_losses.html](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/cumulative_losses.html) is a generated file with line charts visualizing the cumulative losses by country and categories.
+- [cumulative_losses.html](https://github.com/CulleyHarrelson/RussiaUkraineWarEquipmentLosses/blob/main/artifacts/cumulative_losses.html) is a generated html file with line charts visualizing the cumulative losses by country and categories.
+Download the file to view the embedded svg plots in your browser.
+This file was created in the jupyter notebook.